wmorgan/dcos-docs/1.7/administration/installing/cloud/oracle.md

 menu_order: 4
 ---

-This document explains how to install DC/OS on Oracle Cloud Compute.
+You can install DC/OS on Oracle Cloud Compute.

 # Prerequisites

-- You must be an Oracle Compute Cloud Service user with the Compute_Operations role.
-See [Managing User Roles](http://www.oracle.com/pls/topic/lookup?ctx=cloud&id=MMOCS-GUID-7E6B287F-E296-4B9B-A50A-575D66D3FA7B) in Managing and Monitoring Oracle Cloud
+- You must be an Oracle Compute Cloud Service user with the `service-instance-name.Compute_Operations` role.
+For more information, see the Oracle Compute Cloud Service Roles [documentation](https://docs.oracle.com/cloud/latest/computecs_common/OCSUG/GUID-F89D66BD-85F5-4325-8A1F-F8EEE53A7CF1.htm).
 - You must be able to log in to the web console of Oracle Compute Cloud Service.
-See [Accessing Oracle Compute Cloud Service Using the Web Console](http://www.oracle.com/pls/topic/lookup?ctx=stcomputecs&id=STCSG-GUID-D5D584FE-BE32-443D-9CB8-067AF73A15A6) in Using Oracle Compute Cloud Service.
+For more information, see the Accessing Oracle Compute Cloud Service Using the Web Console [documentation](http://www.oracle.com/pls/topic/lookup?ctx=stcomputecs&id=STCSG-GUID-D5D584FE-BE32-443D-9CB8-067AF73A15A6).
-- The CentOS Linux 7 image (tar.gz file) that you want to use must be available on the host from which you'll access the web console of Oracle Compute Cloud Service.
+- The CentOS Linux 7 image (`tar.gz` file) that you are using must be available on the host that you are using to access the Oracle Compute Cloud Service web console.
-- Refer to the [REST API for Oracle Compute Cloud Service (IaaS)](https://docs.oracle.com/cloud/latest/stcomputecs/STCSA/SendRequests.html) to obtain your REST endpoint.
+- To obtain your REST endpoint, refer to the [REST API for Oracle Compute Cloud Service (IaaS)](https://docs.oracle.com/cloud/latest/stcomputecs/STCSA/SendRequests.html).

 # System requirements